david-park-04/portfolio/content/03 - Productivity/A Guide to Productivity.md

 3. Time Management

 ## Learning Effectively
-Foreword: While effective learning helps us ultimately learn more in less time, it isn't the same fast, easy learning.
+Foreword: While effective learning helps us ultimately learn more in less time, it isn't the same as fast, easy learning.
 The process of trying to understand material will inevitably need to be effortful to have impact.

 The optimal steps for learning can be broken down roughly into 3 stages:
 1) Priming